davidpagnon/Maya-Mocap/README.md

 ![image](https://user-images.githubusercontent.com/54667644/111801482-4a3b3700-88cd-11eb-8d47-952bc40f0106.png)

 ## Camera toolbox
-A toolbox for various operations on cameras in Maya.\
+`maya_camToolbox.py` is a toolbox for various operations on cameras in Maya.\
 Lets you:
 * set cameras in scene from chosen specs.
 * or set cameras from calibration file (.toml).